Favorite Pictures of the World Bicycle Tour

 Uluru (Ayer’s Rock ).
-The biggest monolith (rock) world. in the Even more amazing is the 1500 kilometers of nothingness in every direction.
+The biggest monolith (rock) world.
+Even more amazing is the 1500 kilometers of nothingness in every direction.

 Personal achievement.
-Cycling up the Guinness Book’s record for the World Steepest Hill in Baldwin Street, Dunedin, New Zealand.
+Cycling up the Guinness World Record for the World’s Steepest Hill in Baldwin Street, Dunedin, New Zealand.
 And I’m doing it fully-loaded.
 I’ve cycled up steeper unpaved roads.

 Natural phenomena.
 Climbing Franz Josef Glacier, NZ

 Daily life.
 Typical Tanzanian fruit and veg market.